AXeL-dev/distract-me-not/README.md

 - Display your custom message on blocked pages.
 - Immediate closing of blocked tabs.
 - Export/Import websites lists.
+- Protect your settings with a password.
+- Unblock websites using a password.

 ## Installation